quangnguyen17/cypress-demo/README.md

 # cypress-demo

-- This demo project will show you how to write [Cypress](https://www.cypress.io/) E2E tests using.
+- This demo project will show you how to write [Cypress](https://www.cypress.io/) E2E tests.

 ## How to run project locally